 Sugars: they’re sweet, and they keep the ice cream soft.
 If you’ve had homemade ice cream with the consistency of concrete, it’s because the level of solids—especially sugars—was too low.

 Dextrose (another name for the monosaccharide d-glucose) is about 3/4 as sweet as sucrose, but has nearly double the effect on freezing point suppression.
 Simply by decreasing sucrose and increasing dextrose, you can lower the sweetness while simultaneously softening the texture.
 Magic!
 Dextrose is also hygroscopic, meaning that it holds onto water, reducing the formation of both ice crystals and sugar crystals.
 It’s effectively a stabilizer, although it’s much less powerful than dedicated stabilizers.

-Dextrose, fructose, and invert syrup can be especially helpful with flavors that require adding non-dairy fats, like cocoa butter (chocolate) and nut oils (nut butters).
+Dextrose, fructose (and possibly invert syrup) can be especially helpful with flavors that require adding non-dairy fats, like cocoa butter (chocolate) and nut oils (nut butters).
 These fats tend to freeze harder milk fat, and give ice cream a dry, stiff, crumbly texture.
 Increasing the proportion of these monosaccharides can help preserve a smooth texture.